 - 1. A. Wait patiently and rejoice.
-B. Many wonderful thoughts
+B. Many wonderful thoughts to us.

-- A. Wait patiently and rejoice.
+- A. want patiently and rejoice.
 B. Many wonderful thoughts to us.
 Continue to pray, go to the house of God, and remember Him.
 People will say, "Where is thy God?"
 A. Very present and a help.
 B. Not fear.
 C. (1) Cry aloud and shout-Isaiah 12:6 (2) Speedy deliverance D. Be quiet and confident.
-A. He permits great trials that His people may be greatly enriched.
+A. He permits great trials that His people may be zreatly enriched.
 (1) Great blessing-spiritual riches (2) The one who goes through will receive a crown of life.
 B. Make promises to God conditional upon deliverance.
 C. If a person is commiting known sin wilfully, he cannot expect His prayers to be answered.
 A. Seek the Lord.
 Remember past blessings, meditate on these things and talk about them to others.
 When we complain, our spirits become increasingly discouraged.
-They provoked the Lord primarily by their unbelief, their dissatisfaction with God's provision, their disobedience to His commands, their idolatry.
+The commands, their idolatry.

 YOU MAY have heard of the visitor from France who came to discover what made America so great.
-He visited some of our finest cities and great universities and said this is what makes He walked America great. through "the narrow canyon of New York's great financial district" and said this is what makes America great.
+He visited some of our finest cities and great universities and said this is what makes America great. walked He through "the narrow canyon of New York's great financial district" and said this is what makes America great.
 He went to Washington and stood under the dome of the Nation's capitol and viewed the paintings of the Presidents and Statesmen, and he said, "These are what made America great", until he went to a farm in Ohio.
 At noon the old dinner bell rang, and from the barn two stalwart sons of the family came and washed at the old pump in the yard.
-At the end of the table sat Mother and Dad, but before anyone partook of the sumptuous meal, the old Dad reached for his Bible and in solemn reverent tones read the 90th Psalm, and then he prayed.
+At the end of the table sat Mother and Dad. but before anyone partook of the sumptuous meal, the old Dad reached for his Bible and in solemn reverent tones read the 90th Psalm, and then he prayed.
 As the visitor drove out of the yard and down the lane, he said, "Ah, this is what makes America great."